-They don’t have much time to recover, so if you implement any defoliation, it needs to be during the vegetative stage.
+They don’t have much time to recover, so if you implement any defoliation on autoflowers, it needs to be during the vegetative stage.
 It’s best to train autoflowers in the early stages.
 You can’t extend their vegetative period to correct mistakes.
 They also don’t have enough time to heal.

 Plants are more malleable in the vegetative phase and are easier to manipulate.
 Once they flower, you can break the rigid plant and stunt the growth.
 There’s a risk of severe damage, given how important getting the timing right is with autoflowers.

 So, schwazze autoflowers at your own risk.
 Experiment with photoperiod plants and gain experience before trying these techniques on autoflowering cannabis.

 The goal of schwazzing is to increase yield, but how exactly does that happen?
 While leaves are important in the growth of marijuana crops, think of them as nutrient hogs.
 Excess foliage blocks the light and airflow that bud sites need to grow bigger and more potent.